alexandreclayton/mobile-flashcards/README.md

 * Press d to toggle development mode. (current mode: development)

 ## Setup
+### Note: The project will work only on iOS for now.
 1. Install the Expo app on your iOS or Android phone.
 2. Clone this repository.
   ```